 In 2013, Mukherjee conceived and curated an art intervention called ‘Resist’ in Mumbai and Delhi in response to the horrific 2012 Delhi gang rape case.
 The event saw 27 artists come together to showcase visual art, live installations and collaborative efforts to explore gender stereotyping and the role of art in protesting against it and influencing people’s opinions.

-Her global outlook is reflected in her most recent politically charged show, which opened in January this year.
+Her global outlook was reflected in the politically charged show that opened in January last year.
 The show dealt with riots from all over the world — from Gujarat, Sri Lanka, London.
-Most recently, she moderated The Curator’s Hub at Experimenter Gallery in Kolkata, a three-day art event that sees intense conversations about art between curators, creators and lovers of art.
+She has also moderated The Curator’s Hub at Experimenter Gallery in Kolkata, a three-day art event that sees intense conversations about art between curators, creators and lovers of art.